mimblewimble/docs/docs/wiki/miscellaneous/cuckoo-cycle.md

 The difficulty calculation is based on a simple moving average computation, somewhat similar to ZCash.
 The reference difficulty is an average of the difficulty over a window of 60 blocks (nominally one hour).
-The corresponding timespan is calculated by using the difference between the timestamps at the beginning and the end of the window.
-If the timespan is higher or lower than a certain range, (adjusted with a dampening factor to allow for normal variation,) then the difficulty is raised or lowered to a value aiming for the target block solve time.
+The corresponding time span is calculated by using the difference between the timestamps at the beginning and the end of the window.
+If the time span is higher or lower than a certain range, (adjusted with a dampening factor to allow for normal variation,) then the difficulty is raised or lowered to a value aiming for the target block solve time.